 One of the greatest communication changes for both local law enforcement and FBI is manifested in the two-way Motorola radios worn routinely today by officers.
 It truly allows for far more effective law enforcement.
 The small size of two-way radios can clip comfortably to uniform collars, allowing instant communication from police to 911 dispatch centers.

 Average response time can now be calculated in seconds, rather than minutes.
 Ultimately. the quicker backup makes for more competent and confident policing, as the amount of danger to all the individuals involved is greatly reduced.

 In recent years the need for undercover policing has increased as a result of the spike in terrorist activity.
 Undercover police units are responsible for keeping the public safe from acts of terror.
-Effective two-way communications is integral part of operations that assists counter terrorism police teams.
+Effective two-way communications are an integral part of operations that assists counter-terrorism police teams.
 While electronic two-way communications have enhanced regular policing dramatically, it is even more transformative in the job of an undercover agent.
-Our new breed of undercover cop, both FBI and local law enforcement units, are a lot safer these days, and far more likely to make it home at shift-end than ever before.
+Our new breed of an undercover cop, both FBI and local law enforcement units, are a lot safer these days, and far more likely to make it home at shift-end than ever before.